Evening Training Programs

 Do you want to get a little more fit for soccer or another sport?

 Or maybe you just want a little fitness and fun!

-Register now to train for Spirit Run’s Mile or 5k!
+Register now to train for Spirit Run’s Youth Mile or Youth 5k!

 Families train for Mile or 5k walk